 This is at 10:30 a.m. after the low point of .5 at 7:30 a.m.

-Visiting San Diego tide pools is mostly a winter activity, but you can see a little bit in the summer, especially at Shell Beach in La Jolla.
+Visiting San Diego tide pools is mostly an activity we enjoy in the winter months, but you can see a few in the summer, especially at Shell Beach in La Jolla.

-It’s definitely one of the best La Jolla tide pools in winter but what I realized recently is that you can see a little bit of sea life in the summer.
-Plenty of people were looking in the rocks and wading into the shallow waters where there are sea anemones and fish.
+It’s definitely one of the best La Jolla tide pools in winter, but what I realized recently is that you can see a little bit of sea life in the summer.
+Plenty of people were looking in the rocks and wading into the shallow waters where there were sea anemones and fish.
 Check the tide calendar for low tides.

-4. Visit the La Jolla Seals and Sea Lions Early
+4. Visit the La Jolla Seals at Children’s Pool and Sea Lions at La Jolla Cove Early

 Seals lay on the beach at the Children's Pool.